 SDG 2: Zero Hunger – Al-Quds University’s Contribution

-The number of hungry people remains unacceptably high even with successful economy around the world, Goal2 calls for end hunger and ensure food access by all people, in particular the poor and people in vulnerable situations including infants, and supply them with safe, nutritious and sufficient food all year round.
+The number of hungry people has an unacceptable high even with successful economy around the globe, Goal2 calls for end hunger and ensure food access by all people, in particular the poor and people in vulnerable situations including infants, and supply them with safe, nutritious and sufficient food all year round.

 • sponsoring 90 orphan children

-• sponsoring more than 50 cases of children with special needs and taking care of them
+• sponsoring and caring for more than 50 cases of children with special needs

 • Producing more than 50 tons of organic agricultural products (vegetables, fruits, herbs) from the university’s private farms, benefiting poor families in the local community.